 With regard to the other transport matters, I am sure our fine Minister for Transport, Tourism and Sport, Deputy Ross, will take notice of the Senator's remarks on his car going around a particular part of the Minister's constituency.

 We need to introduce penalty points for bad stunts.

-Senator Humphrey's has had his contribution.
+The Senator has made his contribution.